shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 ```
 {% endcode %}

-Since the URL passed is only available locally, you will only be able to see changes on your own machine.
+Since the URL to your entry point only available locally, you will only be able to see changes on your own machine.
+If you want to share it, for development purposes, you need to host the entry point file somewhere or use services to expose local files as public URLs, such as [ngrok](https://ngrok.com/).

-If you want to share it, you need to host the entry point file somewhere or use services to expose local files as public URLs, such as [ngrok](https://ngrok.com/).
+For production usage you should host the entry point file on a public CDN or a static site hosting.

 ## Install the App